Chargeable Weight in Air Freight: Quick Answer & How to Save

 High chargeable weight can increase your shipping costs—but there are smart ways to keep it lower.
 Here's how you can save money on air freight:

-If you're sending multiple small parcels, consider combining them into one larger box.
-This can reduce wasted space and lower your overall chargeable weight.
+Instead of shipping several small parcels, group them into one optimized box.
+This reduces wasted space between items and can lower your total volumetric weight.

 💡 Pro Tip: